chris-wall/data-driven-ui-part-1/README.md

 ```
 ## Wrapping It All Up

 You should now have an application that works!
 You can view, add, modify, and delete both Notes and ToDos.
 But if we want the data to persist beyond a page refresh and be able to share the data with others, we need to add a server based storage mechanism.
-In the next installment, we will create a "serverless function" on [now.sh](https://now.sh) for just such a purpose.
+In the next installment, we will look at how to integrate with the server side.

 ## Stay Tuned